Run a CAP Application on Kyma

 Add SAP Fiori UI

-There's already a Fiori Elements UI for Risks and a SAPUI5 Freestyle UI for Mitigations in the project.
-We could think of several ways to deploy it to the cloud.
+There's already an SAP Fiori Elements UI for Risks and a SAPUI5 Freestyle UI for Mitigations in the project.
+You could think of several ways to deploy it to the cloud.
 For the sake of simplicity, you can use the CAP service's capability to serve static resources from the app

 folder.
 After the cds build